Translate This Page

 in a post test.

-During "Pre-assessment stage", the teacher
+During "Pre-assessment stage", teacher thinks about :

 1-It helps to differentiate instruction.